EryEr/linux_codes/README.md

 <img width="377" alt="Screenshot 2023-07-10 at 19 33 54" src="https://github.com/EryEr/linux_codes/assets/138815393/de2ca376-6c8c-492d-ab41-7091fd6b0319">

+## **nano, vim**
+**nano, vim**  --> These are text editors.
+When we start to editing, i is allowed to insert then we can add text into the file.
+ESC and :w will save the changes. :q! exiting without changes.

 ## **cat** (concatenate)

 **cat list.txt** --> Allows to see the content of the list file in terminal